 2.5.
-Hive 0.13 Feature: Common Table Expressions
+Common Table Expressions

-A common table expression, or CTE, is a set of query results obtained from a simple query specified within a WITH clause and which immediately preceeds a SELECT or INSERT keyword.
+A common table expression (CTE) is a set of query results obtained from a simple query specified within a WITH clause and which immediately preceds a SELECT or INSERT keyword.
 A CTE exists only within the scope of a single SQL statement.
 One or more CTEs can be used with the following SQL statements: